 Click on the file to open its detail page and note the following information:

 - Type.
-Most popular file types are supported, but there are a handful that may not play in your browser.
+Most popular file types are supported, but there is a handful that may not play in your browser.
 Check with our support if you believe your file type is unique.

 - Size.
 If properly encoded, the average 30-second video will be 4MB-12MB.
 When files get into the 20-30MB range, they can be slow to start playing, especially if the fast-start option wasn't enabled during encoding.
 You may need to re-encode your file if it's too big.